mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

   - SOAP
   - GraphQL
   - Form bodies, JSON, or XML
-- One of the follow to provide APIs to test:
+- One of the following assets to provide APIs to test:
   - OpenAPI v2 API definition
   - HTTP Archive (HAR) of API requests to test
   - Postman Collection v2.0 or v2.1